YaoGroup/DIFFICE_jax/tutorial/README.md

 The main python script that conducts the PINN training to infer ice viscosity from the synthetic data.
 The script is used to run on a local machine.
 The user should select the synthetic data file and set the hyper-parameters for the training.
-After the training, the script will automatically save the trained network weights and biases in the `.pkl' format, and the prediction of solution and equation residue at high-resolution grids in the `.mat' format.
+After the training, the script will automatically save the trained network weights and biases in the `.pkl` format, and the prediction of solution and equation residue at high-resolution grids in the `.mat' format.
 Both files will be stored in the `Results` subfolder.
 The current setting of hyper-parameters allows the viscosity inversion from the example data `SynData_exp1.mat` to reach high accuracy.